Content Map Terms

 • Control severe high blood pressure.

-Most women begin to recover from HELLP within a few days after delivery.
-But for some women, especially those who have had complications of HELLP, it can take longer.
+You will probably start to recover from HELLP within a few days after delivery.
+But in some cases, it can take longer.
+This is especially true for those who've had complications of HELLP.
 Your doctor will monitor your recovery.

-After having HELLP syndrome, you are considered high-risk for complications during any future pregnancies.
-Make sure that your doctor knows about this part of your health history—you will require close monitoring during any pregnancy and postpartum period.
+After having HELLP syndrome, you're considered high-risk for complications during any future pregnancies.
+Make sure that your doctor knows about this part of your health history.
+You'll need to be checked often during and after any pregnancy.

 Credits